lucas-santoni/blog.geographer.fr/content/react-ts-cheatsheet.md

 Because the configuration I use requires to annotate all the parameters and return values, **the type signature is now duplicated**.
-Anyway, I think it's better to put the annonations on the left and let the compiler deduce the type on the right hand side.
-Moreover, these typenames may change in the future so I will avoid **tying my code** to them.
+Anyway, I think it's better to put the annotations on the left and let the compiler deduce the type on the right hand side.
+Moreover, these type names may change in the future so I will avoid **tying my code** to them.

 The names `React.SFC` (Stateless Function(al ?)
 Component) and